The Best Dog Food For Feeding Your Dog

 "If you look at the ingredient list on a can or a bag of pet food – with understanding – you will realise that what is being listed is a heap of rubbish.
-Definitely not the wholesome nutritious food you would want to feed to a valued member of your family!"
+Definitely not the wholesome nutritious food you would want to feed to a valued member of your family."

-How commercial dog food affects your dog's health
+How dog food affects your dog's health

 Every day, unhappy dogs parade through veterinary offices.
 They suffer from:

 Without the perspective of several decades, vets just coming out of veterinary school think these degenerative conditions in younger animals are "normal."
 They do not realize what has happened over the passage of time.

 Pet foods contain slaughterhouse wastes, toxic products from spoiled foodstuffs, non-nutritive fillers, heavy-metal contaminants, pesticides, herbicides, drug residues, sugar, and artificial colors, flavors, and preservatives."

-Dr. Martin Goldstein D.V.M. sums it up:
+Dr. Martin Goldstein D.V.M. sums it up nicely:

 "When I tell an owner that a change of diet can affect her pet's health in a matter of days, the first reaction is usually delight, sometimes even exhilaration."

 You shouldn't just set another place at your family dinner table for your dog!
-There are important differences between what's healthy for humans and what's healthy for dogs.
+There are some important differences between what's healthy for humans and what's healthy for dogs.

-Step-by-step recipes, what should be cooked, what should be left raw, what supplements dogs need to prevent dangerous deficiencies – please be aware that it's HARMFUL to feed meat without adding bone meal (I'll fully explain this...), which foods you SHOULDN'T feed your dog, how often to feed, and more.
+Step-by-step recipes, cooked vs. raw, which supplements dogs need to prevent dangerous deficiencies – for example, don't feed meat without adding bone meal (fully explained in Chapter 1), which foods you SHOULDN'T feed your dog, how often to feed, and more.

 It's not rocket science.
-But it's NOT as simple as just whipping up a batch of beef stew for your family and ladling out a portion for your dog.
+But it's not as simple as just whipping up a batch of beef stew for your family and ladling out a portion for your dog.